Islam in Chile: History

 In Santiago, the first Islamic institution of Chile, the Society of Muslim Union of Chile (Sociedad Unión Musulmana), was founded on 25 September 1926.
 Later, on 16 October 1927, the Society of Mutual Aids and Islamic Charity was established.
 With the 1952 census, the number of Muslims had risen again to 956.
 The majority lived in Santiago, with the rest of the population scattered in the provinces of Antofagasta, Coquimbo, Valparaíso, O'Higgins, Concepción, Malleco, Cautín and Valdivia, without much organization among them.
 Their numbers decreased again, so that by 1960 there were only 522, with the majority of 209 living in Santiago.
 A decade later, the number of Muslims had increased to 1,431.
 However, the census did not indicate whether they were men or women, nationals or foreigners.
 Nevertheless, they were spread throughout the country.

-In 1988, the construction of the mosque of Santiago named Mezquita As-Salam was initiated by Sheikh Taufiq Rumie', who had led the Muslim community for more than sixty years.
+In 1988, the construction of the mosque of Santiago named As-Salam Mosque was initiated by Sheikh Taufiq Rumie', who had led the Muslim community for more than sixty years.
 The mosque was finished in 1989 and was inaugurated by a prince of Malaysia in 1996, and it was reported that by end of the 1980s, some indigenous Chileans had also converted to Islam, with numbers increasing after the completion of the mosque.
 Muslim Chilean population was increased by the presence of foreign trade and investment from Muslim countries.
 Many Malaysian businessmen and their families settled Chile after the inauguration of the mosque by a Malaysian prince.
 Due to the external interference, and especially to the strengthening of Shia Islam by part of the Iranian help in 1996, they inaugurated Centro de Cultura Islámica, in Las Condes, Santiago, where they consolidated a Shi'ite Muslim community who mostly arrived in Chile in the 19th century.
 Most Shi'ite Muslim Chileans are of Iranian blood; they may still speak Persian and/or other Iranian language, aside from Arabic and Spanish.
 In 1997, Pakistani retailers purchased land for the construction of the Bilal Mosque and madrasa in Iquique, which was completed in 1999.
 Following the death of Sheikh Taufiq Rumie' in 1998, Usama Abu Gazaleh was elected Imam of the mosque following the passing of Taufiq Rumie'.